civican/legisinfo/44-1/bills/C-19/bill_text.md

 making related amendments to other legislative texts, including to allow for a coordinated federal/provincial-territorial vaping product taxation system and to ensure that the excise duty framework applies properly to imported vaping products.

-Division 2 of Part 3 repeals the excise duty exemption under the `Excise Act, 2001` for wine produced in Canada and composed wholly of agricultural or plant product grown in Canada.
+Division 2 of Part 3 amends the excise duty exemption under the `Excise Act, 2001` for wine produced in Canada and composed wholly of agricultural or plant product grown in Canada.

 Division 3 of Part 3 amends the `Excise Act` to eliminate excise duty for beer containing no more than 0.5% alcohol by volume.